-Last month, STN kicked off their first-ever STN EXPO East in Indianapolis and made an “impact” when they partnered with IMMI’s SafeGuard to create a first-of-its-kind crash test demonstration for attendees.
-The results of that demonstration will have student transportation experts talking for years to come.
+When STN wanted to make an “impact” at their inaugural STN EXPO in Indianapolis, they partnered with IMMI’s SafeGuard to create a first-of-its-kind school bus crash test demonstration for attendees.
+The results of that demonstration will have transportation experts talking for years to come.

-Conducted at 35 mph, SafeGuard’s crash event was based on a real-world scenario where a school bus runs off the side of the road and into a steep drop, which can often induce a rollover.
+Conducted at 35 mph, SafeGuard’s crash event was based off of a real-world scenario where a bus runs off the side of the road and into a steep drop, which can often induce a rollover.
 A ramp was used to send the bus airborne, while a crash wall stood in for a major obstacle, such as an embankment or large tree, that a bus might slide into in such an accident.
 Both belted and unbelted test dummies were on the bus to reveal what can happen to children in a similar crash.
-(Article continues after photo gallery.)

 “There is nothing quite like seeing a SafeGuard crash demonstration in person.
 Everyone immediately understands why it’s crucial to provide lap-shoulder belts for our kids,” said Julie Cooley, director of IMMI marketing and corporate communications.
 “It’s eye-opening.
 No one walks away after seeing the aftermath of a crash like this and believes seat belts on school buses can’t make a life-saving difference.”